 Tracking: Too much time spent researching and responding to worried patients

 Compliance: Lack of tools to ensure incoming and outgoing funds are screened against bad actors

 These operational challenges impact the patient experience as well as the effective and efficient functioning of hospitals and providers, especially their financial departments.
-Accreditation standards from organizations like Temos address such issues including patient-centered nonclinical services; billing and accounting according to international best practices; payment options; transparency and traceability of invoices; billing dispute resolution; and more.
+Accreditation standards address such issues including patient-centered nonclinical services; billing and accounting according to international best practices; payment options; transparency and traceability of invoices; billing dispute resolution; and more.
 Working with an organization that can simplify the process, reduce errors, and decrease staff involvement in problem-solving directly impacts the bottom line.